vmware-archive/container-tracer/README.md

 f.
 Verbs that will be needed: create,start, stop, status, destroy.

-    - Create: will create entry in the API database.
+    - Create: will enter a tracing resource in the API database.

     - Start: will run given traceCruncher script with given parameters.
 Also, start will run additional script from “e”.